New friends, new skills and new experiences – it all happens at school camp.

 Please note, we do not allow students to bring or use their own snow sports equipment, such as skis or snow boards.

-If visiting teachers and supervising adults use their own ski equipment it is accepted, as per the terms and conditions, that Sport and Recreation is not liable for any injuries or loss suffered due to the use of equipment that has not been supplied by Sport and Recreation.
+If visiting teachers and supervising adults use their own ski equipment it is accepted, as per the terms and conditions, that the Office of Sport is not liable for any injuries or loss suffered due to the use of equipment that has not been supplied by the Office of Sport.

 Drugs, cigarettes and alcohol are not allowed at camp and any student found using or in possession of these items may be removed from the Centre.
 Students found in possession of illegal drugs will be reported to the police immediately.